Bromine vs Chlorine for Hot Tubs: Which Is Better?

 Which sanitizer is cheaper long-term?

-Chlorine costs less per pound ($10-15/lb dichlor vs. $15-25/lb bromine tablets), but requires more frequent dosing because it cannot be reactivated.
+Chlorine costs less per pound ($10-15/lb dichlor vs. $15-25/lb bromine tablets), but requires more frequent dosing because it can’t be reactivated.
 Bromine costs more per dose but lasts longer due to reactivation.
 Long-term costs are comparable for most owners.

 My hot tub has an ozone or UV system. which sanitizer?